Junction Point Studios: History

 From inception up until their acquisition by Disney Interactive Studios, Junction Point was working on a Source Engine based game that was to be distributed on Valve's Steam distribution network.
 This was later revealed to be a new game in Valve's Half-Life series which was cancelled when Junction Point was acquired.

 Junction Point developed Epic Mickey, a Wii game which was released on November 25, 2010 in Europe and on November 30 in North America.
 The game is about Mickey Mouse's adventure in Wasteland, a world where forgotten characters like Oswald the Lucky Rabbit live.
 Junction Point has indicated that its game will be a "combination of action and roleplaying, traditional narrative and player choice", and will use Emergent Game Technologies' Gamebryo engine.
-The game has been developed for the Wii console platform.
+The game has been developed for the Wii console.

 On March 21, 2012, Warren Spector announced that a sequel, Epic Mickey 2: The Power of Two, was in development for Wii and Wii U.

 On January 29, 2013, Disney Interactive Studios confirmed the closure of the studio.

-Before its closure, Junction was working on a video game called Project Goliath.
+Before its closure, Junction Point was working on a video game called Project Goliath.

 Name

-There has been speculation regarding the name "Junction Point" — apparently, this name was used by a canceled game at Looking Glass Studios, where Spector once worked.
-According to available descriptions, this game was a "massively multiplayer fantasy role-playing game, changed in midstream to a single-player science-fiction role-playing game."

 In March 2007, Spector explained the name in an interview:

-When I was with Looking Glass, the last thing I worked on with them on was a concept that I came up with along with Doug Church and some other guys.
-It was a very different approach to multiplayer online games called Junction Point.
-I loved the name and concept.
-I'm not revealing anything too dramatic since we're not doing the game, though I'd love to some day, but the name spoke to me more as a name for a studio than a name for a game. ...
-It's also nice that it abbreviates to JPS, which rolls off the tongue.